Lugribossk/simple-dashboard/README.md

 Name|Default|Description
 ---|---|---
 type||`dropwizard`
-adminPath|None|Path to the admin port for your service, e.g. `http://localhost:8081` for a local server with the default admin settings.
+adminPath||Path to the admin port for your service, e.g. `http://localhost:8081` for a local server with the default admin settings.

 ### GitHub branches
 All the branches of a GitHub repository.
 Also shows any open pull requests from those branches to master.